 Each year the Committee makes determinations regarding the compensation of Redwood's NEOs.
-Redwood's NEOs for 2012 are listed on pages [20] - [21] of this Proxy Statement within the "Executive Summary of CD&A."
+Redwood's NEOs for 2012 are listed on page 21 of this Proxy Statement within the "Executive Summary of CD&A."

 The process for determining NEO compensation is dynamic and compensation levels are evaluated throughout each year, with the Committee having the authority to re-examine and adjust any aspect of the compensation program or process it may determine to be necessary or appropriate to take into account changing circumstances throughout the year.
-As has been its practice for a number of years, for 2012 the Committee directly engaged and used the services of a nationally recognized compensation consultant, Frederic W. Cook & Co., Inc. (Cook & Co.), to assist it in, among other things, determining the elements of compensation consultant regarding director, executive officer, and other compensation-related matters.
+As has been its practice for a number of years, for 2012 the Committee directly engaged and used the services of a nationally recognized compensation consultant, Frederic W. Cook & Co., Inc. (Cook & Co.), to assist it in, among other things, determining the elements of compensation and providing benchmarking analyses.
+Cook & Co. reports directly to the Committee and acts as the Committee's compensation consultant regarding director, executive officer, and other compensation-related matters.
 Cook & Co. is not retained by Redwood or its management in any other capacity and the Committee has the sole authority to establish and terminate the relationship with Cook & Co.
 In addition, the Committee conducted an assessment of the independence of Cook & Co. and concluded that no conflict of interest existed that would result in Cook & Co. not being able to provide advice to the Committee independently from management.